nibingcheng/unit1-project/README.md

 ## Future improvement

 - The game in its current form lacks accessibility.
 A pointer device (mouse and/or track pad) is required.
-  In the future, it should add functionality such that it is possible to only use the keyboard.
+  In the future, functionality should be added such that it is possible to only use the keyboard.